 Bird Box 2 – (Creature Camera) refreshes automatically every 20 seconds.

-Please remember that these images are live and on occasion there may be items shown that some people may find distressing.
+Please remember that these images are live and unfiltered.
+Occasionally there may be scenes some views find distressing.

 News and video summary.

 We continue to have occasional visits from spider and insects during the winter.
 The tree bumblebees spent several weeks in the box, but didn’t seem as active as we had hoped.
 This will be the last update before the boxes are prepared for the Spring nesting season.

 Now that Box 1 is empty, we have switched over to our second live camera (above).
 Although we only had a Blue Tit checking out the residence very early in March, we do have other unexpected activity in the box.
 We have a nest of Tree bumblebees that have made their home under the straw and near a spider that lives mainly behind the camera.
 This box is well out of the vicinity of the school children, however, we will be keeping a close eye on it for everyones safety.

 Well this will be out last entry about the Great Tits for 2017.
 At 9:30 this morning the remaining baby birds fledges successfully and within a few minutes all had left the box to start their lives in the big wide world.
 It was another successfully year for them and although two didn’t make it to adulthood 7 is still a very good number for the parents.